Control Structures

 How do you use the for loop in Python?

-• The for loop in Python is used to iterate over a sequence or iterable object.
+forloop in Python is used to iterate over a sequence or iterable object.
 It iterates over each item in the sequence and executes the block of code inside the loop for each item.
-For example:
+For example: - for item in iterable: # Code to execute for each item

 How does the while loop work in Python?